 The added bonus of creating an interactive community on Facebook is that people looking for a camp for their kids (or themselves depending on their age) or who are interested in what you have to offer can come to your Facebook page and see the great community you’ve built, which will make them more inclined to learn more about you!

 Also, don’t be afraid to look at what other camps are doing on Facebook and borrow ideas!
 Even ‘liking’ other camps pages and communicating with them is a great way to build community and get great ideas on how to continually connect with your camp community and also attract other potential clients.

-A great tool to managing posts on Facebook and other social media platforms is Hootsuite (Links: hootsuite.com).
+A great social media management tool for posts on Facebook and other platforms is Hootsuite (Links: hootsuite.com).
 There is a great list by Mashable here with other platforms, but we love Hootsuite.
 The free version offers amazing tools and the premium is affordable if you have use of the extra services they offer.
 Hootsuite and other similar platforms allow you to not only view profiles you follow across all of your social media accounts (which is great for managing personal connections with people and other organizations who might be interested in your camp and help spread the word for you) but it can help you when sharing your own content.